gluster/glusterdocs/Administrator Guide/SSL.md

 	gluster volume set MYVOLUME ssl.cipher-list 'HIGH:!SSLv2'

-Cipher lists are negotiated between the two parties to a TLS connection, so that both sides' security needs are satisfied.
+Cipher lists are negotiated between the two parties to a TLS connection so that both sides' security needs are satisfied.
 In this example, we're setting the initial cipher list to HIGH, representing ciphers that the cryptography community still believes to be unbroken.
 We are also explicitly disallowing